zikyfranky/teledrop_bot/README.md

-# A basic airdrop bot for telegram, built with Python, using webhook pattern
+# A basic airdrop bot for telegram, built with Python, using polling pattern [not recommended]

 ## First Steps